2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 Get to Know an Editor in Attendance: Georgia McBride of Swoon Romance, Month9 Books, and Tantrum Books

-Georgia McBride (RALEIGH CONFERENCE ONLY) is the creator of Georgia McBride Media Group is home of Month9Books, Swoon Romance, and Tantrum Books.
+Georgia McBride (RALEIGH CONFERENCE ONLY) is the creator of Georgia McBride Media Group, home of Month9Books, Swoon Romance, and Tantrum Books.

 Swoon Romance is a digital-first romance imprint from Georgia McBride Media Group that publishes romance for all audiences from Teen to Mature audiences.
 Our first title, CAPTIVATED BY YOU by New York Times and USA Today bestseller Diane Alberts, published in November 2012.
 Since then, we have had many Amazon and Barnes and Noble best sellers, with Amazon category best sellers in the US, Canada, UK, Australia, and Germany.
 We are home to New York Times and USA Today bestselling authors such as Stacey Mosteller, Diane Alberts, Kenya Wright, and Tamara Mataya as well as international bestselling authors Lizzy Charles, Alla Kar, Natalie Decker, Cassie Mae, and more.
 We practice a hybrid distribution model of self distribution, but also work with InScribe and IPG.